History of East Stirlingshire F.C.: Formation and early history: 1880–1900

 The latter years of the 19th century was the most successful period in East Stirlingshire's history in terms of in the Scottish Cup.
 In the 1888–89 season, East Stirlingshire reached the quarter-finals, recording the club's highest ever win in the tournament and equalling it in successive rounds with a 10–1 victory against local rivals Stenhousemuir in the first round and an 11–2 win over Vale of Bannock in the second round.
 The club was eventually eliminated in the quarter-finals 2–1, after a very closely fought encounter with a new football team – Celtic – who reached the final of the tournament in their first season in the competition.
 Two seasons later, East Stirlingshire again reached the Scottish Cup quarter-finals in what was to be the last time for 91 years, this time losing to Heart of Midlothian who went on to win the final.
 The earlier rounds of the tournament saw East Stirlingshire record an 8–2 victory against Grangemouth in round one and a 10–6 win against Camelon in a third round replay.

-Between 1885 and 1889, East Stirlingshire won the Stirlingshire Cup four years in a row, a record which stands to this day.
+Between 1885 and 1889, East Stirlingshire won the Stirlingshire Cup four consecutive seasons, a record that remains.
 The run included 19 rounds without a defeat and an emphatic 9–0 victory against Falkirk in the 1888 final.
 It was during this period that four East Stirlingshire players earned international caps for their countries.
 The first was the Wales national team captain, Humphrey Jones, who earned five of his fourteen caps whilst with the club between 1889 and 1890.
 Three other players, David Alexander, Archibald Ritchie, and James McKee made appearances for the Scotland national team between 1891 and 1898.